What is Lower Circuit in Share Market: Buying and Selling Guide

 Generally, lower circuit stocks are associated with companies facing financial troubles or other serious issues prompting investors to divest their shares.
 Consequently, these stocks are more suitable for investors with a high-risk appetite as their prices can be highly volatile and subject to sudden slumps.
 However, they also bear the potential for significant returns.
 Once a stock hits the lower circuit, no more sell orders are allowed, and trading in that stock is temporarily halted for the rest of the trading session.
 However, buy orders can still be placed, as the purpose of the lower circuit is to limit selling activity, not buying.

-Why do we have a lower circuit in the share market?
+Why do we have a lower circuit in stock market?

-SEBI's implementation of lower circuits aims to protect investors from sudden and severe price declines that could result from panic selling or adverse market conditions.
-By establishing a predefined percentage threshold, the lower circuit prevents the stock from falling beyond that limit on a single trading day.
+SEBI's implementation of lower circuits in share market aims to protect investors from sudden and severe price declines that could result from panic selling or adverse market conditions.
+By establishing a predefined percentage threshold, the lower circuit in stock market prevents the stock from falling beyond that limit on a single trading day.
 This mechanism acts as a safety net, providing investors with a buffer against extreme downward movements in stock prices and avoiding potential losses.

 Let’s look at an example.
 During the tumultuous market conditions on January 24, 2022, there was widespread decline in Indian indices, resulting in a significant impact on various stocks.
 ADANI GREEN, a prominent market heavyweight, was one of the stocks severely affected, with its price continuously hitting the lower circuit limit of 5%.
-As a result, trading in the stock was halted for the entire trading session.
-The presence of the circuit limit prevented further erosion of the stock's value, providing a safeguard against excessive panic selling and mitigating potential losses.
+As a result, Adani stock hit lower circuit in stock market which halted trading in the stock for the entire trading session.
+The presence of the lower circuit in stock market prevented further erosion of the stock's value, providing a safeguard against excessive panic selling and mitigating potential losses.
 Without the circuit in place, the stock could have experienced a more substantial decline in value, highlighting the importance of such measures in volatile market situations.

 Investors should approach lower circuit stocks carefully, taking into account the associated risks and potential rewards.
 Grasping the dynamics of lower circuit stocks can help investors make well-informed decisions and navigate the complexities of the stock market.